JupiterOne-Archives/docs-old/guides/j1-vqb.md

 The VQB workspace consists of a:

 - Left pane containing:
 - Default asset classes
 - J1QL-specific, data model asset types
 - Other entities, including text search and * wildcard

-    Note: You cannot use a text search asset and a wildcard asset in the same query.
+​		**Note**: You cannot use a text search asset and a wildcard asset in the ​		same query.

 - Center canvas pane

-- Right information pane that contains contextual details based on what is on the center canvas,including a query preview window/
+- Right information pane that contains contextual details based on what is on the center canvas, including a query preview window.